Step 1: Think About Why You Want to Study Abroad

-Your school’s study abroad advisor can serve as a valuable resource during your decision-making process and can help you choose a BCA program that works for you academically and personally.
+Your school’s study abroad office or advisor can serve as a valuable resource during your decision-making process and can help you choose a BCA program that works for you academically and personally.
 Additionally, your study abroad advisor will know if credits acquired during your selected program will transfer back to your school.

-Step 2: Secure Financial Aid
+Step 5: Secure Financial Aid

 You should also determine your study abroad expenses.
 First, meet with a financial aid officer to learn more about your school’s policies and if your aid will travel with you.
 In some instances, schools will put a certain amount of money toward the cost of the program and the remaining amount is your responsibility.
 Others will allow you to pay the same tuition and room and board as a typical semester, so that your financial aid transfers and your school will pay BCA directly.

-We encourage you to apply for BCA’s scholarship and check out all the other study abroad funding opportunities.
+We encourage you to apply for a BCA scholarship and check out all the other study abroad funding opportunities.
 Each year, BCA awards a number of semester students with a $1,000 scholarship and summer students with a $500 award.
 These scholarships will not cover all your expenses, however, so you will need to determine what your program will cost you and plan accordingly.

 Overall, it’s better to learn early on if your desired program is not academically or financially supported by your institution.
 Then you can have adequate time to consider other options and not miss out on this great opportunity!

-Step 3: Apply to Study Abroad
+Step 6: Apply to Study Abroad